 Being a part of the competitive market we live in today is tough.
 With the increase of people jostling for the best jobs, global opportunities arising and accessibility to further education, it is no surprise that the way we market ourselves has a big impact when being on the job hunt.
 Companies are always on the lookout for high calibre professionals and are often willing to pay a premium to recruit the best candidates.
 So how can you set yourself apart?

 1. Put your sales cap on

 Think of yourself as a sales person whose livelihood is dependent on the sales of your product and you are tasked to market and sell the best product you have – you.
 That is what searching for a job is all about.

 To close the sale and stand apart from your peers, you need to expound on the benefits of the product – your strengths, experience, industry knowledge, contacts, skills, abilities and successes, and quote examples that matter most to the company’s objectives or vision.
 Focus on your unique selling points which differentiate you over other potentials.

 2. Be a networking guru

 Due to social distancing measures currently in place in various locations, you may not be able to physically participate in local and international business or industry forums to expand your contacts, but you will be able to attend online events, such as webinars.
-Keep an eye out for webinars that will enable you to gain access to invaluable information through the exchange of market updates, insights and commentaries that takes place between the presenters.
+Keep an eye out for webinars that will enable you to gain access to invaluable information through the exchange of market updates, insights and commentaries that take place between the presenters.
 Where suitable, contribute actively to online events by asking questions.

 62% of employers admitted they use social media sites to check on prospective employees.
 98% will screen their LinkedIn profiles, 68% Facebook, and 26% Twitter.
 Most hiring managers will screen social media at the application stage, before inviting a candidate to interview.